Home Blog Advice Should I Play High School or Club Soccer?

 Should I Play High School or Club Soccer?

-Are you a soccer player (or parent of a player) trying to decide whether to play high school soccer, club soccer, or both?
+Are you a soccer player (or parent of a player) trying to decide whether you should play high school soccer, club soccer, or both?
 You’ve come to the right place!

 It’s a common question among middle school and high school players in the U.S. It’s not so black and white and there are many factors to consider when making this decision.